 Nacia Griffin, Freshman at Hopkins North Junior High

-Juwaria Jama, Sophomore at Spring Lake Park High School
+Juwaria Jama, Junior at Spring Lake Park High School

 Congressional District 6

 Genavieve is most passionate about social issues including gender equality, racial equity, and the protection of social rights of the LGBTQIA community.
 Gena is also involved in studio dance and playing clarinet and saxophone in her high school band.

 Nicholas Armstrong, Senior at Blaine High School

 Nicholas serves as the Vice President of the Blaine Student Council, is a tutor for Bengal Junction, and is a hardworking AP student.
 Nick is active in politics across the metro, especially the northern suburbs.
 Nick is passionate about youth voice and youth leadership.
 Nick advocates for mental health support to fight the ongoing mental health crisis that affects high school students.
 Nick is a champion for gun violence prevention and has been fighting for gun violence prevention legislation since 2018 where he, and other students from across Minnesota, led protests at the state capitol to call for action on the issue.
 Nick also advocates for LGBTQ+ rights, inclusive sex education, and climate change policy.
 When Nick isn’t at school or working for a campaign, he works at his local McDonald’s as a shift manager.
 Nick enjoys camping with family, listening to a wide array of music, reading about economics and politics, and during his free time he’s likely reading an NPR article.

 Salam Hijazi, Junior at Coon Rapids High School